gnulag/gnulag.net/README.md

 While the channel was mostly founded by members of another **Linux** channel, **#gnulag** is a general programming + sysadmin channel.
 You'll find a wide range of topics being discussed, including, but not limited to:

-* Anything other than Linux.
+* Anything other than Linux
 * Communism, Capitalism, Anarcho-syndicorporalicapitalisticimperialism within closed communal tribes.
 * Music / Books / Movies / Anime / TV.
 * Drugs.